Les Neuf Soeurs

 - Paul Henri Dietrich d'Holbach philosopher

-- Pierre-Jean-Georges Cabanis philosopher scientist
+- Pierre-Jean-Georges Cabanis freemason philosopher scientist

 - Pierre-Samuel Dupont de Nemours bookseller diplomat economist entrepreneur freemason journalist philosopher politician publisher scientist translator writer